Aaron98990/ways-of-the-game/misconduct.md

 - finger wagging or pointing to locations of missed percieved offenses
 - "The other team is getting more fouls than us" / "That's the third time" / "How many more times?" / "All game"
 - "I'm going to report you" (say name is on match report)
+- "Ask the assistant" (sometimes helpful to ask)

 Players give information on how they want the game called.
 Take it in sometimes.